serverless/dashboard/docs/faq.md

 ## Pricing and Costs

 **How much does Serverless Console cost?**
+Serverless Console is free for the first 1,000 transactions!

-Serverless Console is priced per 100,000 Transactions for the Pro Tier, and per Million transactions for the Enterprise tier.
+After that Serverless Console is priced per 100,000 Transactions for the Pro Tier, and per Million transactions for the Enterprise tier.

 Got to your settings page to sign up today.

 **What is a Transaction?**
 A Transaction includes all elements of a [Trace](../product/traces.md) with